Giulia Frasi

 Giulia Frasi (also Frassi) was born c.
 1730 and died in 1772 or after May 1774.
 She was an Italian soprano who was primarily active in London.
 She sang in every one of Handel's English oratorios (with the exception of Semele), including various world premières for which the composer wrote roles specifically for her.

 Early life and career

 Italy

 There is very little biographical information about Giulia Frasi.
 She was born in or around Milan before 1730.
-She had a younger brother named Giovanni who, like her, settled in England and died there in 1795 at 65, after having worked extensively as a tailor-embroiderer for the Prince of Wales.
+She had a younger brother named Giovanni who, like her, settled in England and died there in 1795 at 65, after having worked extensively as a tailor-embroiderer for the then Prince of Wales, George IV.

 In her native Italy Frasi studied singing with Milanese composer Brivio.
 She also performed there for a few years during the early 1740s making her operatic debut at Lodi (1740) and then singing in Alessandria (1740), Bergamo (1741), and Modena (1742).